dev-academy-programme/student-prep/handbook/README.md

 5. Foundations Student Handbook PDF
 (This you will have received as an attachment via email.
 Find it and bookmark it).

-If you have any questions at all, please contact jack@devacademy.co.nz.
+If you have any questions at all, please contact oliver.harcourt@devacademy.co.nz.